baluteshih/tioj-problem-tools/README.md

 ## Usage

+You must setup your TIOJ url, username and the password in `configs/default_settings.toml` first.

-Run the script with python.
+After then, run the script with python.
 ```
 python tioj.py
 ```